Keyboard shortcuts

 23.5 Building and Running Projects

-As discussed in Section 23.2.2, cargo build compiles your project, and cargo run compiles and then executes it.
+As discussed in Section 23.2.2, cargo build compiles your package’s crates, and cargo run compiles and then executes the default binary crate.
 Both default to debug mode unless --release is specified.

 23.5.1 Build Cache and Incremental Compilation